sst/guide/_chapters/redirect-on-login.md

 $ git push
 ```

+And that's it!
+Our app is ready to go live.

-Next we'll be looking at how to automate this stack so we can use it for our future projects.
-You can also take a look at how to add a Login with Facebook option in the [Facebook Login with Cognito using AWS Amplify]({% link _chapters/facebook-login-with-cognito-using-aws-amplify.md %}) chapter.
-It builds on what we have covered so far.
+Next we'll be looking at how to host our React app!
+And we'll do it on our own domain!

+We should mention that if you want to use the setup we've described so far but want to use a Facebook login, we have a separate chapter on that — [Facebook Login with Cognito using AWS Amplify]({% link _chapters/facebook-login-with-cognito-using-aws-amplify.md %}).
+It builds on what we've covered so far.